Information for Cooperating Teachers

 Cooperating teacher qualifications are:

-- Valid Colorado license in the area of teacher candidate training.
+- Valid Colorado license in the area of teacher candidate training OR

 - Building principal or District approval; recognition as a master teacher or educational professional.